by Meir Liraz

 While considering how to price a business for sale or purchase, many judgment decisions must be made.
 Yet before negotiations can continue successfully, a value must be established.
 The value must be acceptable to both buyer and seller, or further negotiation is fruitless.

 It must result from the logical and objective efforts of all the parties involved.

 There are two basic methods of determining how to value a business (How much should you pay for a business).
 The first is based on expectations of future profits and return on investment.
 This method is preferable by far.
 It forces the buyer and seller to give at least minimum attention to such factors as trends in sales and profits, capitalized value of the business, and expectancy of return on investment.

 The second method is based on the appraised value of the assets at the time of negotiation.
 It assumes that these assets will continue to be used in the business.
-This method gives little consideration to the future of the bushiness.
+This method gives little consideration to the future of the business.
 It determines asset values only as they relate to the present.
 It is the more commonly used, not because it is more reliable, but because it is easier.
-The projections needed to value the bushiness on the basis of future profits are difficult to make.
+The projections needed to value the business on the basis of future profits are difficult to make.